v3c70rPL/VAEngine/README.md

 # VAEngine
 Visual Applications Engine

 Engine created for learning purpose and code demonstration.
+This is still work in progress ...
 The main goal is to create game engine that can be used for game developemnt or visual application development.

 Used libraries: